libdemdigital/security-advice/index.md

 ### Unlocking your phone
-- Ensure you use a strong, long passphrase or pin on your phone (even with fingerprint or Face ID)
+- Ensure you use a strong, long passphrase or pin on your phone (even with fingerprint or FaceID)
   - **Don't share this with anyone**, and if you do then reset it afterwards
-- Set your phone to hide notifications until unlocked:
+- Set your phone to hide notifications until unlocked.
+As almost all modern phones have a fingerprint sensor or FaceID, it is still extremely quick and easy to view your notifications when needed.
+To set it up:
   - On iPhone go to `Settings` -> `Notifications` -> `Show Previews`, and set to `When Unlocked`.
   - On Android go to `Settings` -> `Sound & Notifications` -> `When Device Is Locked`, and set to `Hide Sensitive Notification Content`
 - Face ID and fingerprint unlocking _is_ safe, but remember the risks: